Skip to Content

 Among the biggest are Jurassic Park, Jurassic World, Pearl Harbor, Raiders of the Lost Ark, Blue Crush, South Pacific, The Descendants and 50 First Dates.

-Before you chalk this up at the top of the most scary facts about Hawaii, keep in mind that your chance of getting bitten by a shark in the United States – even among just people who go to the beach – is 1 in 11.5 million.
+Before you chalk this up at the top of the most scary facts about Hawaii, keep in mind that your chance of getting bitten by a shark in Hawaii is less than one in 1 million.

-And your chance of getting killed by a shark is less than 1 in 264 million.
+And your chance of getting killed by a shark is one in 3.75 million.

 You’re actually more likely to die from a flying champagne cork.